STEllAR-GROUP/tutorials/hlrs2019/session3/README.md

 * On your first build, enable `HPX_WITH_EXAMPLES` and `HPX_WITH_TESTS`
     * `make -j8 hello_world_1`
-    * check it compiles
+    * check if it compiles
-    * check it runs
+    * check if it runs

 * If hello world is ok, then build the rest (at your discretion)
     ```sh